jemo07/SDR-Attacks-on-Sensors/GPS_tutorial.md

 Figure 2.
 GPS Positioning Principle

-Suppose we have three satellites (Satellite 1, 2 and 3) in the constellation broadcasting their coordinates (x1, y1, z1), (x2, y2, z2), (x3, y3, z3) with timestamps, and we have also measured the durations (τ1, τ2, τ3) between the broadcasting signals are sent and received by a user equipment, we can then "*triangulate*" the user's coordinate (x, y, z) by the following equations:
+Suppose we have three satellites (Satellite 1, 2 and 3) in the constellation broadcasting their coordinates (x1, y1, z1), (x2, y2, z2), (x3, y3, z3) with timestamps, and we have also measured the durations (τ1, τ2, τ3) between the broadcasting signals are sent and received by a user equipment, we can then "*triangulate*" the user's coordinates (x, y, z) by the following equations:

 <a href="https://www.codecogs.com/eqnedit.php?latex=\sqrt{(x-x_{1})^{2}&plus;(y-y_{1})^{2}&plus;(z-z_{1})^{2}}=c\tau&space;_{1}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\sqrt{(x-x_{1})^{2}&plus;(y-y_{1})^{2}&plus;(z-z_{1})^{2}}=c\tau&space;_{1}" title="\sqrt{(x-x_{1})^{2}+(y-y_{1})^{2}+(z-z_{1})^{2}}=c\tau _{1}" /></a>